Aaryaman09/semi_automatic_ner/readme.md

 ## 1. Prediction Tab

 - Input any text string in the provided field.

-    - Click the "Submit" button to get NER token classification predictions.
+- Click the "Predict" button to get NER token classification predictions.

 - Results are displayed in a JSON editor format for clarity.

 ## 2. Configuration & Training Tab

 - Review and update model training configurations as needed.

 - Check the "Finalize Configuration" checkbox to enable training.

 - Once finalized, click "Start Training" to trigger the training process.

 - Monitor real-time training logs directly on the UI.

+**NOTE**: If failed try changing the configuration, save it and rerun.

 # Technical Details